 The magnificent Mont Saint Michel hilltop abbey is known worldwide.
 It is indeed one of the most spectacular places in France.
 However, most visitors don’t take the time to explore what the surrounding Mont Saint Michel Bay has to offer.
 What a shame!
 The Bay is split in half, with one side that is in Normandy and the other in Brittany.
 Both are hidden treasures!
-If you’re planning on spending some time in Paris at all, you must absolutely get our 4-Day Paris Itinerary!
+Book your Full-Day Mont Saint-Michel guided tour from Paris here!

 The ever-changing tides in the bay are the most impressive in continental Europe.
 Watch the water rush 15 kilometers away from the shore twice a day.
 Legend has it that a forest used to be in the area, until the waters invaded.
 At low tide you can event spot hundreds of wooden posts that were planted after the war to encourage the cultivation of mussels.
 Take a tour to visit this one of a kind bay forest.